Winter Insurance Coverage

 December 30, 2022

-How to Maximize Protection for Yourself and Your Vehicle in Hazardous Conditions
+How to Protect Yourself and Protect Your Car from Hazardous Winter Conditions

-Winter driving in Northwest Wisconsin presents many challenges: ice, snow, slippery surfaces, fallen limbs, and let’s face it – other drivers.
-There are several things you can do to the vehicle you are driving to decrease your risk of an accident or collision, but there may be something you haven’t thought of (in addition to basic prevention and protection) – enhancing your insurance coverage during the winter months.
+Winter driving in Grantsburg requires more protection for your car as it presents many challenges: ice, snow, slippery surfaces, fallen limbs, and let’s face it – other drivers.
+There are several things you can do to the vehicle you are driving to decrease your risk of an accident or collision, but there may be something you haven’t thought of (in addition to basic prevention and protection) – enhancing your auto insurance coverage during the winter months.
 Let’s go over the basics of protecting yourself and your vehicle in the winter.
 Remember to put a little P.E.P.
 (Prevent, Expand, and Prepare) in your step before you drive this winter.

 1. Prevent

-You can prepare as much as possible for adverse weather conditions, but it’s also important to try to prevent accidents by ensuring your car is winter-ready.
-Keep up-to-date with preventative maintenance like tire rotations, oil changes and battery checks; and with gas stations far and few between, make sure you always have at least a half tank of gas or more in your car.
+You can prepare as much as possible for adverse weather conditions, but it’s also important to try to prevent accidents by ensuring your car is protected and ready for winters in Grantsburg.
+After speaking with a local auto insurance company about enhancing your coverage, you can keep up-to-date with preventative maintenance like tire rotations, oil changes and battery checks; and with gas stations far and few between, make sure you always have at least a half tank of gas or more in your car.
 The basics of being covered in the winter start before the season ever does.
 Prevent accidents with a well-prepared vehicle.

 1. Expand

-At Jensen-Sundquist, we can help you expand your insurance coverage throughout the winter to better prepare for untimely accidents.
+At Jensen-Sundquist, our local auto insurance company in Grantsburg can help you expand your insurance coverage throughout the winter to better prepare for untimely accidents.
 You can add comprehensive coverage to cover accidents with animals (we’re looking at you, deer in headlights), windshield damage and other weather-related damages.
 Ask us about roadside assistance as well – when it’s below zero and something happens, having comprehensive vehicle coverage available will put your mind at ease.

 1. Prepare